openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

       - The wd_expired_o signal is asserted for one clock cycle to indicate the expiration.
       - The reset reason is set to 2'b11 in the RESET_REASON CSR, indicating a watchdog expiration.
       - A system-wide reset is triggered.
-      - The system-wide reset is received in the SoC Controller as well through the HRESETn signal, which is deasserted for one clock cycle.
+      - The system-wide reset is received in the SoC Controller as well through the HRESETn signal.
       - This resets all the CSRs and output pins(including wd_expired_o) in the SoC Controller, including the WD_CONTROL and WD_COUNT CSRs, thereby disabling the watchdog timer and setting the WD_COUNT CSR to its default value of 0x8000.

 Servicing the Watchdog
 ^^^^^^^^^^^^^^^^^^^^^^
+  - Periodically resetting the watchdog timer is essential to prevent it from expiring, this is known as servicing the watchdog.
-  - To prevent expiration, software must periodically write the magic value 0x6699 to the WD_CONTROL CSR.
+  - To prevent expiration(servicing the watchdog timer), software must periodically write the magic value 0x6699 to the WD_CONTROL CSR.
-     - This operation is referred to as "servicing" the watchdog.
+  - The watchdog can also be serviced by setting the ENABLE_STATUS bit in the WD_CONTROL CSR.
-  - Servicing resets the counter to the value configured in WD_COUNT.
+  - Servicing resets the counter to the value configured in WD_COUNT CSR and the watchdog timer continues counting down from that value.

 Resetting/Updating Watchdog Timer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once the watchdog timer is enabled, it can be reset or updated in the following scenarios:
-  - A watchdog reset request is received, i.e. rstpin_ni is asserted.
+Once the watchdog timer is enabled, it can be reset or updated only if the watchdog reset request is received, i.e. rstpin_ni is asserted.
-  - ENABLE_STATUS bit of WD_CONTROL is set.
-  - The WD_VALUE bit of WD_CONTROL is set to x6699.

   - If a reset request is initiated via the rstpin_ni pin, then the watchdog timer is set to its default value of 0x8000.
       - The reset reason is recorded in the RESET_REASON CSR with the value 1.
-  - If the ENABLE_STATUS bit WD_CONTROL register is set, then the counter value will be updated with the WD_COUNT register value.
-  - If the WD_VALUE bit WD_CONTROL register is set to x6699, then the counter value will be updated with the WD_COUNT register value.

 Disabling the Watchdog Timer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Once enabled, the watchdog timer cannot be disabled.
-However, it can be effectively disabled by performing a system reset, i.e. deasserting the HRESETn signal.
+However, it can be effectively disabled by performing a system reset, i.e. asserting the HRESETn signal.

 Pausing the Watchdog Timer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^